Apple Podcasts | Google Podcasts

 Maninder sees no roadblocks for osteopaths who are looking into taking this path.
-He has met multiple cardiac anesthesiologists that are DOs and he finds them phenomenal and even better.
-He has trained with DOs and he has trained DOs.
-At least on the East Coast where he did his training, he didn’t see any bias against DOs.
+He has met multiple cardiac anesthesiologists who are DOs, and he finds them phenomenal and even better.
+He has trained with DOs, and he has trained DOs.
+At least on the East Coast where he did his training, he didn’t see any bias against DOs in cardiac anesthesiology.

 Sometimes, they do work with primary care providers depending on the situation.
 Other specialties he works the closest with include medicine, surgery, all kinds of surgical subspecialties, pathology, psychiatry, internal medicine, endoscopy, GI bleeds, and just about every subspecialty there is.

-Maninder doesn’t see a lot of opportunities outside of clinical medicine but there's teaching on one hand.
+Maninder doesn’t see a lot of opportunities outside of clinical medicine, but there is teaching.

-[21:02] What He Wished He Knew that He Knows Now
+[21:02] What He Wished He Knew about Cardiac Anesthesiology

-Just the intensity of it at times is what he should have known before.
+He wished he knew about the intensity of it at times.
 Because you don’t appreciate it while you’re in the moment.
 And you only appreciate it when you have a nice easy day or case.
 So at times, he thinks the intensity gets a little bit too much.
-But even if he had known that, he still would have gone through the same.
+But even if he had known that, he still would have gone down the same path.

 On the flip side, what he likes the least is not having enough cases.
 Not enough crazy cases.
 But he’s quite sure that will change when he’s 50 years old.
 But at this point, he says it would be nice to do more craziness.

-[24:05] Major Changes in the Future and Collaboration Between Specialties
+[24:05] Major Changes in the Future for Cardiac Anesthesiology

-A lot of devices are coming up in the cardio scene like microregurgitation when patient would have to go in for an open chest procedure.
-Now, they can do a percutaenous device so the patient can go home the same day or the next day.
+A lot of devices are coming up in the cardio scene.
+Take, for example, microregurgitation: When the patient would have to go in for an open chest procedure, now they can do a percutaneous device, so the patient can go home the same day or the next day.
 They do the procedure on valves.
 They started with aortic valves and now they’re doing mitral valves.
 These are the patients that are high risk for all the long rehab that goes with an open heart surgery.

 They’re doing more and more assist devices for the heart transplant patients waiting for an organ to come in.
 When the organ comes, they’d come in and call them essentially a bridge therapy, which is a bridge to their transplant.

-Moreover, there’s a lot more management for atrial fibrillation, which are high risk patients for stroke, secondary to atrial fibrillation.
-And who has contraindication for being on anticoagulants.
-They have procedures to close up the atrial appendage so patient don’t have to be on anticoagulation.
+Moreover, there’s a lot more management for atrial fibrillation, which are high-risk patients for stroke, secondary to atrial fibrillation.
+And for patients who have a contraindication for being on anticoagulants.
+They have procedures to close up the atrial appendage so patients don’t have to be on anti-coagulation medications.

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook